-The Cobb County Police Department (9-1-1) is the primary first responder for all emergencies that occur on the Atlanta campus at Passion City Church.
-All employees and students are urged to contact them immediately in any emergency.
+- A. The DTS Police Department is the primary first responder for all emergencies that occur on the Dallas campus.
+All employees and students are urged to contact them immediately in any emergency at (214) 887-5590.
+The DTS police are responsible for contacting and coordinating the emergency service providers.
 The primary responders for an emergency at any extension site are the local emergency providers.
-All employees and students are urged to contact them immediately in any emergency by dialing 911.

-An emergency notification system will be provided for all students, faculty, and staff on the campus and extension site locations.
-This system will be used to contact any employee or student who registers for the service and this service will be tested a minimum of one time each calendar year.
+All employees and students are urged to contact them immediately in any emergency by dialing 911. - B. An emergency notification system will be provided for all students, faculty, and staff on the campus and extension site locations.
+This system will be used to contact any employee or student who registers for the service and this service will be tested at a minimum of one time each calendar year.